The person who’s the most affected by judgment is the person who’s doing the judging.

 And that’s what judgment is all about – the illusion that it’s me against the world.

-It’s our separation from oneness, being out of sync, unable to accept the other person just as he/she is.
-It means we have stepped into fear.A Course In Miracles
+It’s our separation from oneness, being out of sync, inability to accept the other person just as he/she is.
+We have stepped into fear.A Course In Miracles

 Thus, every single person who enters your life has reasons to judge you, and you have reasons to judge them.
 We judge, and are judged, constantly.